-We offer FREE and confidential HIV and Hep-C testing, with test results in 20 minutes, five days a week at our office in Wailuku, and at outreach sites - Kihei, Lahaina and Upcountry weekly.
+We offer FREE and confidential HIV Hep-C testing, and Syphilis, with test results in 20 minutes, five days a week at our office in Wailuku, and at outreach sites - Kihei, Lahaina and Upcountry weekly.
 We also offer tests in Hana and on Molokai twice a year.

 To schedule an appointment, call 808-242-4900 and ask to schedule a test.

 Maui AIDS Foundation’s Prevention Workers have all been trained and certified in Rapid 20 minute HIV and Hep-C testing and counseling by Hawaii’s State Department of Health STD/AIDS Prevention Branch.

 Our testers provide test results in person.
 If your result is reactive, they provide post-counseling and link the client with HIV medical care and case management.
 For those testing negative, our testers offer counseling on safe sex practices to ensure their status remains negative.